-What's next for Boaty McBoatface?
+Boaty McBoatface tests chilly Antarctic waters

 An Antarctic mission

 According to the National Oceanography Centre, Boaty's undersea expeditions will be more than just a marathon crossing.
-Researchers are currently planning missions for the little yellow sub that's capable of diving to depths of more than four miles.
+Researchers have planned and executed missions for the little yellow sub that's capable of diving to depths of more than four miles.

-For example, this week Boaty will travel with the British Antarctic Survey research ship James Clark Ross from Punta Arenas, Chile, to the Orkney Passage in Antarctica, a 2-mile-deep area of the Southern Ocean.
-Boaty will navigate through a "cold abyssal current that forms an important part of the global circulation of ocean water," The Telegraph reports.
+For example, this past March, Boaty traveled with the British Antarctic Survey research ship James Clark Ross from Punta Arenas, Chile, to the Orkney Passage in Antarctica, a 2-mile-deep area of the Southern Ocean.
+Boaty's mission was to navigate through a "cold abyssal current that forms an important part of the global circulation of ocean water," The Telegraph reported in March

-"The Orkney Passage is a key choke-point to the flow of abyssal waters in which we expect the mechanism linking changing winds to abyssal water warming to operate," lead scientist Alberto Naveira Garabato, a professor from the University of Southampton, told The Telegraph.
+"The Orkney Passage is a key choke-point to the flow of abyssal waters in which we expect the mechanism linking changing winds to abyssal water warming to operate," lead scientist Alberto Naveira Garabato, a professor from the University of Southampton, told The Telegraph in March.
 "We will measure how fast the streams flow, how turbulent they are, and how they respond to changes in winds over the Southern Ocean.
 Our goal is to learn enough about these convoluted processes to represent them in the models that scientists use to predict how our climate will evolve over the 21st century and beyond."

+And that's just what Boaty did.
+After seven weeks and three underwater missions, the longest of which lasted three days, Boaty traveled more than 112 miles and reached depths of almost 2.5 miles.
+The water would often dip below 33 degree Fahrenheit, with the abyssal current sometimes topping out at 1 knot.
+Basically, it was a very unpleasant trip for Boaty, but scientists are thrilled with the data regarding water flow and climate change that Boaty gathered.
+They released a visualization and explanation of one of Boaty's underwater adventures as well.

+"We have been able to collect massive amounts of data that we have never been able to capture before due to the way Boaty (Autosub Long Range) is able to move underwater," Garabato said.
+"Up until now we have only been able to take measurements from a fixed point, but now, we are able to obtain a much more detailed picture of what is happening in this very important underwater landscape."

 Risky business